Milsons Point: Population

 In the 2021 Census, there were 2,529 people in Milsons Point.
 42.9% of people were born in Australia.
 The next most common countries of birth were China 7.2%, England 5.9%, India 4.2%, Hong Kong 4.0%, and Malaysia 2.4%.
 59.0% of people only spoke English at home.
 Other languages spoken at home included Mandarin 8.0%, Cantonese 7.8%, Japanese 1.8%, Korean 1.8%, and Hindi 1.7%.
 The most common responses for religion were No Religion 39.9%, Catholic 19.6%, Anglican 9.9%, and Hinduism 4.3%.

 Transport

 Milsons Point supports the northern end of the Sydney Harbour Bridge.
 Milsons Point is well connected with the CBD by the bridge, ferries and trains.
 The Warringah Freeway provides a link south to the Sydney CBD and north to Willoughby.

 Milsons Point railway station is on the northern approach to the Sydney Harbour Bridge.
 Milsons Point ferry wharf, serviced by Parramatta River and Pyrmont Bay ferry services, is located to the west of the bridge in the south-west part of the suburb.
-Milsons Point is serviced by Busways, CDC NSW and Keolis Downer Northern Beaches bus services that run to the Lower North Shore and Northern Beaches and Hills District.
+Milsons Point is serviced by Busways, CDC NSW and Keolis Northern Beaches bus services that run to the Lower North Shore and Northern Beaches and Hills District.
 School buses leave from Bradfield Park to transport students to schools in North Sydney.